Starting a restaurant or food truck? Here are some tips and tricks you may need.

 Insurance

 Another issue facing small businesses is what insurance policies may be required.
-There is no substitute for discussion of your insurance needs with a trusted insurance agent, but the formation of your business and your corporate operating agreement may have ramifications as to the selection of policies necessary to protect your business and employees.
+There is no substitute for discussing of your insurance needs with a trusted insurance agent, but the formation of your business and your corporate operating agreement may have ramifications as to the selection of policies necessary to protect your business and employees.

 For example, the decision of whether to structure your company as a corporation or an LLC may affect whether workers’ compensation insurance is legally required.
 The North Carolina Industrial Commission has recently increased enforcement of mandatory workers’ compensation insurance, along with fines and penalties in the event of non-compliance.
 An attorney with knowledge of the workers’ compensation laws, including the new 2018 statutory changes relating to penalties and enforcement, is a good additional resource while reviewing your insurance needs.